prbhleeen/BusAdda/README.md

 # Bus Adda 🚏

-## A user-friendly web app for registering bus arrivals and departures with real-time tracking.
+## A user-friendly web app for bus guards and college students.

 ### 🌟 Features